awslabs/aws-deployment-framework/docs/user-guide.md

         spec_filename: tf_apply.yml  # Terraform apply
 ```

+1. Add a sample-terraform pipeline in ADF `deployment-map.yml` as shown above.
 2. Add the project name in `params/global.yml` file.
 3. Add Terraform code to the `tf` folder. **Please note**: Do not make changes
    to `backend.tf` file and `main.tf` in the root folder of the sample.